Abdlatif-nabgha/CS50-Projects/README.md

 - **Labs**: Smaller tasks and exercises to build up programming skills.
 - **Final Project**: My capstone project combining all the skills I learned during the course.

-## Why CS50?

-CS50 is one of the best courses for learning computer science fundamentals, and this repository is my way of documenting my growth and sharing my journey with others.

-## How to Use

-Feel free to explore the code, review my solutions, or reach out if you have any questions or suggestions!